How to Build a Produce Garden in Your Community

 We have designed this website to help you and your fellow community members with your own Pasture to Produce type project.
 The Earlysville Pasture to Produce team wants other communities to see the good and significance in building, working and sharing the bounty from a community garden with local food pantries and beyond.

 When COVID-19 hit our country in March 2020 and people were unable to go to work due to quarantine restrictions, food pantries across the country witnessed more and more families line up week after week to gather food for their families as they just could not afford to feed themselves during this unprecedented pandemic.
-I'm sure your community has seen this influx of need too.
+Now in 2022, we are still seeing demand for community assistance.

 First: You Dream It

 Who Started Pasture to Produce?

 The Earlysville, VA Pasture to Produce was started by community members and members of Chestnut Grove Baptist Church (CGBC).
 The staff members at Chestnut Grove wanted to find a way to help support the food insecure in Earlysville and the surrounding area after COVID 19 hit the US in March 2020.
 Managing directors Aaron Hammer and Mitzi Hammer, owners of Hammered Inn Farm and Garden, along with Jonathon Profit owner of Restoration Produce were called in to help with a special project dreamt up by Lance King, the minister at CGBC.

 Pasture to Produce started one month after COVID-19 restrictions hit the United States.
 Lance King had a vision (divinely delivered); he saw produce growing in the field just beyond the church.
 The produce would grow and be delivered to area food pantries.
 A team was formed.
 Many people in the Earlysville community loved the idea and many wanted to get involved.